upeskartik/AntStack/README.md

 ## Setting up the environment for local development
 Run npm install after pulling the source code, in the source directory.

-### run the api in your local machine using the below command
+## Running API Server
-node app.js
+Run the API server in your local machine using the command `node app.js`

 ### Testing